Graham Knight (broadcaster): Radio Trent

+BRMB Radio

+He returned home to Birmingham when he joined commercial station BRMB to present the evening show.

 BBC Radio Derby

 Graham joined BBC Radio Derby in 1983 and presented the mid-morning show for 14 years.

 BBC Radio 2

-Graham presented the Weekend Early Breakfast show on BBC Radio 2 for four years between 1988 and 1992.
+Graham presented the Weekend Early Breakfast show on BBC Radio 2 for four years, between 1988 and the end of 1991.

 Retail

 From 2002 to his death, Graham owned and ran a specialist Tea, Coffee and Chocolate shop in Sherwood, Nottingham called 'General Store', selling a range of packed and loose teas and coffees, including his own blends, and unique imports such as 'Georgian Old Lady' and 'Georgian Old Gentleman'.

 Other organisations

 Graham had been a regional board member of the National Trust, and played a critical part in setting up the Derwent Valley Trust during its creation of the National Heritage Corridor in Derbyshire between 2001 and 2007 whilst studying for an MA in Conservation Management.
 He also helped establish a journalism section on the Amnesty International website and co-wrote the book Outings in the Peak District with Lindsay Porter.